hashicorp/terraform-website/content/source/docs/enterprise-beta/api/run.html.md

 # Runs API

--> **Note**: These API endpoints are in Beta and may be subject to change.
+-> **Note**: These API endpoints are in beta and may be subject to change.

 Performing a run on a new configuration is a multi step process.

-1. Create a Configuration Version on the Workspace
+1. Create a configuration version on the workspace
-2. Upload configuration files to the Configuration Version
+2. Upload configuration files to the configuration version
-3. Create a Run on the Workspace
+3. Create a Run on the workspace
-4. Create and queue a Plan on the Run; this is done automatically when the Run is created
+4. Create and queue a plan on the run; this is done automatically when the run is created
-5. Create and queue an Apply on the Run
+5. Create and queue an apply on the run

 ## Create a Configuration Version on the Workspace

-A Configuration Version (`configuration-version`) is an resource used to reference the uploaded configuration files.
-It is associated with the Run to use the uploaded configuration files for performing the Plan and Apply.
+A configuration version (`configuration-version`) is an resource used to reference the uploaded configuration files.
+It is associated with the run to use the uploaded configuration files for performing the plan and apply.

 | Method | Path           |
 | :----- | :------------- |